TEACHING THE WORD OF GOD

 Christians are saved by grace, justified by faith and judged according to their works.
-Grace cannot be earned by works but can be lost through deliberate sin because works are simply the visible evidence of faith or unbelief.
+Salvation can’t be earned by human effort but can be lost through deliberate sin because our works are the visible evidence of faith or unbelief.
 Thus, faith and repentance are necessary for salvation (Eph 2:8-10, Heb 10:26-27, James 2:17).

 Baptism by immersion for the remission of sins is a sign and seal of the New Covenant.
 It is performed by an agent of the church upon repentance and confession of faith in Jesus Christ as Lord and Savior.
 It is followed by the laying on of hands with prayer for the anointing of the Holy Spirit (Acts 2:38, 8:18, 38, 10:44, 48, 19:5-6).